 The team behind Bacaro initially opened Salt House Tapas, a Spanish restaurant, before taking the tapas style on to this Italian place.
 On the menu, there’s charcuterie, of course, plus a selection of pizzettes, including spicy pulled beef with harissa mayonnaise and ricotta.
 Then there’s a healthy fish section, with delights such as grilled king scallops, and a selection of meat dishes including beef carpaccio and Stornoway black pudding with chicken livers and Marsala wine.
 Pizzettes cost around £6, with other small dishes between £6 and £9.
 Food aside, Bacaro have an extensive selection of bellinis and aperol cocktails.

 Splash Out: Chilli Banana

-Part of a mini-chain reaching across Northwest England, Chilli Banana on Lark Lane in Aigburth do delicious Thai food, from rich beef massamam to spicy stir fries.
+Part of a mini-chain reaching across Northwest England, Chilli Banana on Lark Lane in Aigburth do delicious Thai food, from rich beef massaman to spicy stir-fries.
 Expect to pay around £12 for noodles or curry with meat, £10 for vegetarian mains, and around £6 for a starter.

 WHERE TO DRINK ON A BUDGET